Talking about stage: A Q&A with Briana Sykes and Sasha Milicevic

 The way people describe a breast cancer experience often differs depending on the stage of cancer under discussion.
 When it comes to early-stage disease, battle and victory language is prominent: people say things like “fight the fight” and “win the war.”
 But when it comes to stage IV, metastatic breast cancer, those words can take on a different tone and leave people living with the disease feeling left out or alone.
 The Facebook group MBC Advocacy and Support — open to all stages and allies! was founded with the goal of improving communication between those diagnosed with early-stage and metastatic disease so that everyone can “work together to improve and extend the lives of people with MBC.”

-LBBC’s editor and manager of content development, Nicole Katze, MA interviewed Briana Sykes and Sasha Milicevic about bridging the gap.
-Briana is a volunteer in LBBC’s Hear My Voice outreach volunteer program.
-Sasha is a co-founder of the Facebook group with Beth Caldwell, a graduate of Hear My Voice who died in 2017.
+Nicole Baxter, MA, interviewed Briana Sykes and Sasha Milicevic about bridging the gap.
+Sasha is a co-founder of the Facebook group with Beth Caldwell, a graduate of LBBC's Hear My Voice Metastatic Advocacy program who died in 2017.
 Sasha was treated for early-stage disease 5 years ago.
-The group now has 1,200 members.
+The group now has 2,200 members.

 Describe the tension between “metsters” and “early-stagers.”
 Why is this an important issue?